LabKey/labkey-ui-components/packages/components/docs/jest.md

     future changes.
 Note that when fixing a bug, writing a test case that reproduces it can be a good starting place.
 1. Keep as much logic out of your React component as possible and put that code in utility functions or method functions for your model objects.
-    1. This allows for much easier function-level unit tests to be written that are separate from the component-level test cases.
+    1. Writing unit tests for functions that have been factored out of a React component is both simpler, and often reduces the complexity of the separate component-level tests.
 1. Use enzyme [shallow rendering](https://enzymejs.github.io/enzyme/docs/api/shallow.html) (via `shallow(...)`) if you want to constrain your testing to just the given component (and not any of its child components) and [full rendering](https://enzymejs.github.io/enzyme/docs/api/mount.html) (via `mount(...)`) for components that interact with DOM APIs or for components wrapped in higher order components.
-    1. Use the `.find()` method to verify that expected DOM elements or child components are included in your rendered components wrapper.
+    1. Use the `.find()` [method](https://enzymejs.github.io/enzyme/docs/api/ShallowWrapper/find.html) to verify that expected DOM elements or child components are included in your rendered components wrapper.
     1. Different types of [selectors](https://enzymejs.github.io/enzyme/docs/api/selector.html) can be used to find what you are looking for including: css selector, component names, or object properties.